Basket (0 items)

 Syrah / Shiraz / Sangiovese / Malbec Red Wine Glasses

 The widest and shortest of the most commonly used red wine glasses is designed for Burgundy and Pinot Noir.
-A shorter stem and wide bowl helps collect the bolder aromas and directs the intense flavours to the correct part of your tongue.
-Because of this, a larger surface area is apparent that allows for a more significant amount of oxygen to contact the wine.
+Its shorter stem and wide bowl help collect the bolder aromas and direct the intense flavours to the correct part of your tongue.
+Because of this, a larger surface area is apparent, allowing more oxygen to contact the wine.

 Burgundy / Pinot Noir Red Wine Glasses